White Riot: Reception

 The Clash performed "White Riot" in public for the first time when they played the 100 Club Punk Festival on 20 September 1976.
 "White Riot" is considered a classic in the Clash canon, although as the band matured, Mick Jones would at times refuse to play it, considering it crude and musically inept.
 Over two decades later, Joe Strummer would perform it with his band the Mescaleros.
 The B-side of the single was "1977", a non-album track.
 This song was along similar lines to "White Riot", suggesting that the music of Elvis Presley, the Beatles, and the Rolling Stones was no longer relevant.

 Writing for Melody Maker in November 1976, Caroline Coon described the song as "played with the force of an acetylene torch".
-On its release in March 1977, the New Musical Express declared, “‘White Riot’ isn’t a poxy Single of the Week, it’s the first meaningful event all year … The Clash aren’t just a band, and this is more than just a single.”
+On its release in March 1977, the New Musical Express declared, "'White Riot' isn't a poxy Single of the Week, it's the first meaningful event all year … The Clash aren't just a band, and this is more than just a single."
 Billboard described it as "the most controversial song the Clash ever did".

 In March 2005, Q magazine placed "White Riot" at number 34 in its list of the 100 Greatest Guitar Tracks.

-In popular culture

-The song is featured in the soundtrack for the game Tony Hawk's Underground.